aritra1804/aritra-dataviz-portfolio/final-project-part-two.md

 | [home page](https://aritra1804.github.io/aritra-dataviz-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

+# Thoughts After Part I

+After the initial round of feedback from my professor and TA, I made a significant shift in the focus of my story.
+Originally centered on AI adoption for businesses, the feedback highlighted the lack of narrative structure and the overly data-centric approach, making it feel more like a report.
+Based on this, I pivoted the story towards AI's energy consumption—a topic that offers clearer storytelling potential and aligns better with data-driven narratives.

 # Wireframes / Storyboards

 Using the sketches developed, I further refined the story outline and created high-fidelity draft data visualizations for critical elements of my narrative.
 The Shorthand story draft is accessible here: